-- 1. From the Start button, select Settings -> Control Panel -> Network and Dialup Connections. - 2.
+- 1. From the Control Panel, open Network and Dialup Connections (Windows 2000) or Network Connections (Windows XP/2003). - 2.
 Right-click on the Local Area Connection icon of the network adapter to be configured.
 Select Properties. - 3.
-On the General tabbed panel, verify that there are checked entries for the following components: - Your networking card (hardware driver) entry - · Client for Microsoft Networks - Internet Protocol (TCP/IP)
+On the General tabbed panel, verify that there are checked entries for the following components: - Your networking card entry (Windows 2000) - Client for Microsoft Networks - Internet Protocol (TCP/IP)

-If any entry is missing, add it from your Windows 2000 CD.
+If any entry is missing, add it from your Windows CD.

 - 4. Select the TCP/IP entry, then select Properties.
-Configure as needed.
-(For initial testing, you may want to disable DHCP and manually specify unique IP addresses for each PC.) - 5.
-Select Advanced... -> WINS, to verify that NetBIOS over TCP/IP is enabled. - 6.
+Configure as needed. - (For initial testing, you may want to disable DHCP and manually specify unique IP addresses for each PC.) - 5.
 Test the client TCP/IP configuration by pinging (by IP address) from the PC client DOS prompt to the AIX Fast Connect server and in reverse.